 After breakfast, a rice pancake with a curry and a green yogurt sauce, I head to the bus station for the trip to Trichy.
 They are incredibly unhelpful there; the only thing I hear is that I have to go to the last terminal.
 Five minutes later, a bus arrives with a board that has Trichy written on it.
-I still ask the driver, and it turns out to be the right bus.
+I still ask the driver, to make sure I will still be able to start my exploration of Trichy later in the afternoon; it turns out to be the right bus.
 The distance between Thanjavur and Trichy is 55 kilometers, so theoretically, it will be a short drive of one to one and a half hours.

 Annoying the passengers pushing the horn

 About five kilometers before the final destination, we get a flat tire.
 Everyone must transfer to the next bus.
 I let the first one pass, as it is already full, and three-quarters of the people on my bus squeeze themselves in.
 There is enough room on the second bus.
 I take a seat in the front and can put away my backpack in good order.
 A remarkable detail; when one wants to pass another vehicle on the road, they use the horn.
 That is nothing new to me.
 Still, this driver keeps pushing the horn until half of India is deaf.
 Even the other passengers and people on the street that we pass seem to get annoyed by his behavior.

 Finding my hotel on Junction Road